-Our integrated curriculum is taught by distinguished doctors from the U.S. who are committed to teaching.
-The student to teacher ratio is 10:1, which provides students with an individualized learning environment.
-All labs and classrooms have state of the art equipment, including LCD projectors, charts etc. Plasticized human cadavers are used for teaching and dissection.
-Anatomical dissections are performed at the Dr. Horacio E. Oduber Hospital, the local hospital in Aruba.
+Our integrated curriculum is taught by distinguished faculty from the U.S. who are committed to teaching.
+All labs and classrooms have state of the art equipment.
+Human cadavers are used for anatomical dissections.
+Students receive clinical experience from day 1 at the local hospital in Aruba.

-Xavier University School of Medicine’s curriculum parallels training at top U.S. medical schools.
+Xavier’s curriculum is modeled after the U.S. system-based integrated curriculum.
 It includes concentrated academic and clinical study, with an emphasis on preparing you for Step 1 of the United States Medical Licensing Exam (USMLE).

-Students complete the first part of their education over the course of six semesters on the XUSOM campus in Aruba.
-In Basic Science, you will build the knowledge base that will serve you throughout the rest of your medical career.
+Students complete the first part of their education over the course of 2 years on the Xavier campus in Aruba.
+In Basic Science, students build their knowledge base that will serve them throughout the rest of their medical career.

 Our clinical rotations are held in world-renowned hospitals all over the U.S. During these clinical rotations, students work directly with doctors and hospital staff to conduct physical examinations, take a patient history, present cases, and attend workshops, conferences and rounds.

 The commencement ceremony for the class of 2018 will take place on Saturday, June 16th at the D’Angelo Center at St. John’s University.